The Parenting Advice Website For The Working Christian Mom

 Steps For Couples To Take When Working Though Parenting Disagreements

 1. The first step for two parents to take if they want to compromise with one another is to not involve the children.

 I’ve been guilty myself of doing this.
 This is the hardest part of learning to compromise with one another!
 It’s so easy to play the blame game, especially when emotions are running high and communicate.
 “Daddy shouldn’t have done that” or “Mommy doesn’t need to do _______.” are not words that children should hear.
-Kids should not get involved in arguments.
+Kids should not get involved in arguments, it is very bad for their physiological development.
 Discussing these matters should happen in during private time between parents.
 If kids see their parents disagree, they will use it as a loophole to get by with things.

 2. A person may be forced to give into one certain way if it’s more important to their spouse.